 - Additionally, employers must provide notices to employees about their FAMLI rights starting January 1, 2025, upon hiring, annually, and within five days of a leave request.

-- The program requires any business with employees in Maryland to register and contribute through their payroll process.
+- The FAMLI Program requires any business with employees in Maryland to register and contribute through their payroll process.
 There are also reporting and employee notification requirements.

-- All employers in the state will be required to electronically register with the FAMLI division.
-After registering, employers will automatically be enrolled into the State plan run by the Maryland Department of Labor.
+- All employers in the state will be required to electronically register with the FAMLI Program.
+After registering, employers will automatically be enrolled into the state plan run by the Maryland Department of Labor.
 Employers can opt to seek approval for a commercial/self-insured plan.
 The application for a self-insured plan is $1,000.

 Key Features of FAMLI: